dorkodu/sage/sage.md

 }
 ```

-### Query Item Structure
+### Query Structure

-A query item contains at most 4 fields.
+A query is described as an object, and contains some pre-defined fields.
 To have lightweight, compact query documents, field names are used in their shortened forms. **Type, Attributes, Act and Arguments.**

 - #### **`type`**